-In 2011, Chabot, Pomerleau & associés obtained, from the Rainforest Alliance, the certificate of Forest Stewardship Council (FSC), thus becoming the first private firm of consultant in forest management and environment to obtain this certification in Quebec and only the third in Canda to obtain this prestigious certification.
+In 2011, Chabot, Pomerleau & associés obtained, from the Rainforest Alliance, the certificate of Forest Stewardship Council (FSC), thus becoming the first private firm of consultants in forest management and environment to obtain this certification in Quebec and only the third in Canada to obtain this prestigious certification.

 WHAT IS FOREST STEWARDSHIP COUNCIL (FSC)

 The Forest Stewardship Council (FSC) is an international non-profit, organization established in 1993, to promote responsible management of the world’s forests.
 The FSC does this by setting standards on forest products, along with certifying and labelling them as eco-friendly.

 The FSC’s stated mission is to “promote environmentally appropriate, socially beneficial and economically viable management of the world’s forests”.
 To this end the body has published a global strategy with five goals:

 - Ensure equitable access to the benefits of FSC systems.

 - Ensure integrity, credibility and transparency of the FSC system.

 - Create business value for products from FSC certified forests.